aporan/g-and-v-assigments/README.md

 ## Computer Graphics Assignments

 - Each assignment only contains the starter codes.
-- The files are for only Linux OS.
+- The files are only for Linux.

 ### Update apt database and install development tools
 ```bash